2002–03 NFL playoffs: AFC: Tennessee Titans 34, Pittsburgh Steelers 31 (OT)

-On the first play of the second half, Steelers nose tackle Casey Hampton forced a fumble from George that Aaron Smith recovered for Pittsburgh on the Titans 31-yard line.
+On the first play of the second half, Steelers nose tackle Casey Hampton forced a fumble from George that Aaron Smith recovered for the Steelers on the Titans' 31-yard line.
 On the next play, the team took a 20–14 lead with a 31-yard touchdown run by Amos Zereoué.
-But Tennessee stormed right back, going into a no-huddle offense and scoring twice in a span of five minutes.
+But the Titans stormed right back, going into a no-huddle offense and scoring twice in a span of five minutes.
 First, they responded by driving 70 yards in eight plays, including a 39-yard reception by tight end Frank Wycheck, and scored on McNair's 7-yard touchdown toss to Wycheck that retook the lead.
-The Steelers had to punt on their next drive, and Derrick Mason returned the ball nine yards to the Titans 42-yard line.
-McNair then completed two passes to Mason for 24 total yards and one to Wycheck for 21 on the way to his 2-yard touchdown pass to tight end Erron Kinney, giving Tennessee a 28–20 lead with 2:53 left in the third quarter.
+The Steelers had to punt on their next drive, and Derrick Mason returned the ball nine yards to the Titans' 42-yard line.
+McNair then completed two passes to Mason for 24 total yards and one to Wycheck for 21 on the way to his 2-yard touchdown pass to tight end Erron Kinney, giving the Titans a 28–20 lead with 2:53 left in the third quarter.

-The momentum seemed to be back in Tennessee's favor, particularly when Reed missed a 44-yard field goal attempt early in the fourth quarter.
-But after a Titans punt, Pittsburgh drove 65 yards in seven plays to score on Maddox's 21-yard touchdown pass to Ward.
+The momentum seemed to be back in the Titans' favor, particularly when Reed missed a 44-yard field goal attempt early in the fourth quarter.
+But after a Titans punt, the Steelers drove 65 yards in seven plays to score on Maddox's 21-yard touchdown pass to Ward.
 Then Burress caught a pass for a 2-point conversion that tied the game at 28.
-On the first play after the following kickoff, Deshea Townsend intercepted a pass from McNair on the Steelers 43, leading to Reed's 40-yard field goal that gave the team a 31–28 lead.
-Titans running back John Simon returned the ensuing kickoff 38 yards to the Steelers 42-yard line, where the team proceeded to drive 38 yards, including a 20-yard catch by Bennett, to tie the game with Nedney's 43-yard field goal.
+On the first play after the following kickoff, Deshea Townsend intercepted a pass from McNair on the Steelers' 43-yard line, leading to Reed's 40-yard field goal that gave the team a 31–28 lead.
+Titans running back John Simon returned the ensuing kickoff 38 yards to the Steelers' 42-yard line, where the team proceeded to drive 38 yards, including a 20-yard catch by Bennett, to tie the game with Nedney's 43-yard field goal.
 After the next three drives ended in punts, the Titans drove for a potential game-winning field goal, only to have Nedney miss a 48-yard kick on the last play of regulation.